Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Application: Tax Competition between US States

-Much of the earlier literature focuses on endogenous social effects and ignores exogenous social effects by setting $\gamma =0$.
-Our identification result allows us to relax this constraint and thus estimate the full typology of social effects described by \citet{Manski1993}.
-This is important because only endogenous social effects lead to social multipliers, and are crucial to identify as they can lead to a race-to-the-bottom or sub-optimal public goods provision (\citealp{BrennanBuchanan1980}; \citealp{Wilson1986}; \citealp{OatesSchwab1988}).
+Much of the earlier literature on tax competition has focused on endogenous social effects and ignored exogenous social effects by setting $\gamma =0$.
+Our identification result allows us to relax this restriction and estimate the full typology of social effects described by \citet{Manski1993}.
+This is important because only endogenous social effects lead to social multipliers from tax competition, and they are crucial to identify as they can lead to a race-to-the-bottom or suboptimal public goods provision ( \citealp{BrennanBuchanan1980}; \citealp{Wilson1986}; \citealp{OatesSchwab1988}).

-After estimating the neighborhood matrix, we follow \citet{BesleyCase1995} and estimate the model instrumenting for $\Delta \tau _{jt}$ using neighbors' lagged change in income per capita, and neighbors' lagged change in unemployment rate.
-These instruments are in the spirit of using exogenous social effects to instrument for neighbor's tax changes.
-However, given our approach allows us to estimate exogenous social effects ($\gamma \neq 0$), these instruments will generally be weaker when estimating the full specification in (\ref{BC Estimation}).
-We thus follow \citet{Bramoulleetal2009} and \citet{DeGiorgietal2010}, and also instrument neighbors' tax changes with neighbor-of-neighbor characteristics.